Crystal System: Cubic crystal system

 These slabs are not polished and are straight off the saw and washed.

-Photos are taken wet, in natural sunlight.
+Photos are taken wet so to indicate the colour and pattern of the stone after it has been polished.
 No filters or photo editing has been undertaken to enhance colouration.

 Slab measurements are approximate.
 When we measure a stone, we don't measure from it's extreme pointy little tips.
 We measure the usable body of the stone for lapidary purposes.
 When you receive your slab, it will be bigger than the description by 5-15mm.